 • Meeting colleagues

-There are several reasons for requesting a meeting to meet colleagues such as to discuss the progress of a project, to meet people from a different company with whom there is collaboration or simply because there is an issue that needs discussion.
+There are several reasons for requesting an appointment to meet colleagues such as to discuss the progress of a project, to meet people from a different company with whom there is collaboration or simply because there is an issue that needs discussion.

-A letter to request a meeting doesn’t need to be long, but it does need to give the vital information.
+A letter to request an appointment doesn’t need to be long, but it does need to give the vital information.
 It should state:

-• What the person or company would gain from the meeting
+• What the person or company would gain from the appointment

-I am the Sales Director of Name of Company, and I met you at the Name of Conference or Event last month.
-A representative of our sales team, Name of Person, will be in Los Angeles between DATE and DATE and would like to meet you on any of those days for 30 minutes if possible between 9am – 12pm.
+I am the Sales Director of Top Sales Inc., and I met you at the ABC Conference.
+A representative of our sales team, Brenda Cloud, will be in Los Angeles between 2/15/2019 and 2/22/2019 and would like to meet you on any of those days for 30 minutes if possible between 9am – 12pm.

 He has done research on your company and believes he has a mutually beneficial business proposition he would like to discuss with you.

-Would it be convenient for you, or someone you delegate, to meet NAME on one of these days?
+Would it be convenient for you, or someone you delegate, to meet Brenda Cloud on one of these days?
 I will call you in a few days to discuss any details or questions you may have and arrange an alternative time if required.

 List of enclosures